-WASHINGTON, DC—Congressman Jim Himes (CT-4) released the following statement in response to President Obama’s address on Afghanistan.
+WASHINGTON, DC—Congressman Jim Himes (CT-4) released the following statement in response to today’s Race to the Top education funding announcement.

 A new report from the Government Accountability Office (GAO) released today finds that the American Recovery and Reinvestment Act is working to “create jobs and drive economic growth.”